slint-ui/slint/docs/langref.md

 ## Statements

-Inside signal handler, more complicated statements are allowed:
+Inside signal handlers, more complicated statements are allowed:

 Assignment: